 Adderall overdose

 Can snorting Adderall cause an overdose?
 Absolutely.
 The risk of overdose increases dramatically when the drug is taken this way.
-Crushing and snorting Adderall bypasses any time-release mechanisms in the pill, flooding the body with the full dose at once.
-This overwhelming amount can be more than your system can handle, leading to a medical emergency.
-The DEA’s drug scheduling highlights this potential for harm.
+Attempting to smoke Adderall creates similar dangers by delivering the drug too quickly, flooding the body with the full dose at once.
+This overwhelming amount can be more than the body can handle, leading to a medical emergency.
 An overdose requires immediate medical attention, as it can be fatal.

 If you suspect someone is experiencing an Adderall overdose, call 911 right away.
 Critical signs to watch for include: